Classification of resolving subcategories and grade consistent functions: Introduction

 \begin{thm} Let $R$ be a Cohen-Macaulay ring.
 Then one has a 1-1 correspondence

 where $\phi,\psi$ are defined by $\phi(\X)(\p)=\height\p-\min_{X\in\X}\{\depth X_\p\}$ and $\psi(f)=\{\,M\in\mod R\mid\text{$\depth M_\p\ge\height\p-f(\p)$ for all $\p\in\Spec R$}\,\}$. \end{thm}

 For an $R$-module $M$ we denote by $\IPD(M)$ the {\em infinite projective dimension locus} of $M$, i.e., the set of prime ideals $\p$ with $\pd_{R_\p}M_\p=\infty$.
 For a subcategory $\X$ of $\mod R$, set $\IPD(\X)=\bigcup_{X\in\X}\IPD(X)$.
 Let $\Sing R$ denote the {\em singular locus} of $R$, that is, the set of prime ideals $\p$ of $R$ such that $R_\p$ is not a regular local ring.
 Let $W$ be a subset of $\Sing R$.
 We say that $W$ is {\em specialization closed} if $V(\p)\subseteq W$ for every $\p\in W$.
 We denote by $\IPD^{-1}(W)$ the subcategory of $\mod R$ consisting of modules whose infinite projective dimension loci are contained in $W$.
 Recall that $R$ is said to be {\em locally hypersurface} if for each $\p\in\Spec R$ the local ring $R_\p$ is a hypersurface.
-The above results allow us to give complete classification of resolving subcategories when $R$ is a locally hypersurface ring:
+The above results allow us to give complete classification of resolving subcategories when $R$ is a locally hypersurface ring.
+Also, by combining with Stevenson's recent classification of thick subcategories of the singularity category \cite{S}, one obtains a complete classification of resolving subcategories for complete intersections: